csc-training/geocomputing/pouta/geoserver/single_geoserver_for_training.md

 ## Preparations for problem situations
 - if student password is changed, Admin user can reset
 - if admin password is changed, student user can reset
-- if Admin and student password is change, master password needs to be used
+- if Admin and student password is changed, master password needs to be used
   - login as "root", password is same as for Admin
   - edit the Admin password to original value

 ## Installation commands and settings